For homeschool organization, all the systems in the world are not going to make a difference without a daily plan.

 First, our crate holds all of the assignments for each week.

-Each week gets transferred to a folder before that week begins.
+From the crate system, each week gets transferred to a folder before that week begins.

 Here is what the folder looks like for my fourth grader: